AlexanderLindholt/TweenPlus/documentation/tween-usage/playback-and-control.md

 [^3]: Stops playback of the tween, and resets to starting values.

-[^4]: Makes the tween unusable, and ensures it's stopped.
+[^4]: Makes the tween unusable, and ensures it’s stopped.